Your money-making expert. Financial journalist, TV and radio personality.

 The downside is that gilt funds and gilt ETFs are both subject to capital gains tax on the profits and income tax on the income, unless you buy them through an ISA or SIPP.

 An alternative to buying gilts or bonds directly is to invest in a unit trust which specialises in gilts.
-You can find a list of gilt funds on the website of the Investment Management Association.
+You can find a list of gilt funds on the website of the Investment Association.